- Develop the skills and knowledge needed to become a Public Health Practitioner who can lead, develop and evaluate public health projects

 A minimum of a lower second class Honours degree (2:2) or above in a public health related science from a UK university, the CNAA or an overseas equivalent with National Agency for the Recognition and Comparison of International Qualifications and Skills (NARIC) approval.

 Qualifications and experience considered to be equivalent to the above.
 All students applying via this route will be assessed and where necessary interviewed by the Programme Leader.

-Additionally, International students will be expected to demonstrate their proficiency in English and would normally be expected to have an IELTS score of 6.5 or above in all areas, subject to academic discretion.
+Additionally, International students will be expected to demonstrate their proficiency in English and would normally be expected to have an IELTS score of 6.5, with no less than 6, in all areas, subject to academic discretion.

 - International students with a visa are required to study on campus

 The final decision regarding admission will be with the MPH Programme Leader.

 2021/22 Fees (August 2021 - July 2022)